andramos89/phoneManagerApp/README.md

 If you prefer to run a script instead of these commands, you can find this in a 'run.sh' file in the root of the project.
 In this case please consider executing the command: 'chmod +x run.sh', to give execution permissions to the script to be executed.

+# Step 1: Start Docker Compose
+echo "Starting PostgreSQL with Docker..." docker-compose up -d

-# Step 1: Build the Spring Boot application
+# Step 2: Build the Spring Boot application (needs connection for running test ContextLoads)
 echo "Building Spring Boot application..."
 ./mvnw clean install

-# Step 2: Start Docker Compose
-echo "Starting PostgreSQL with Docker..." docker-compose up -d

 # Step 3: Run Spring Boot application
 echo "Running Spring Boot application..."